Key takeaways

 Bottom Line

-Okena is the most feature-complete cross-platform terminal multiplexer in this category, with an impressive feature set for its early stage.
+Okena is the most feature-complete cross-platform terminal multiplexer in this category, and three months of near-weekly releases have only widened that gap — terminal notifications, remote PR/CI status, file previews, and Windows sessions all shipped between March and June 2026.[2]
 The GPUI/Rust foundation provides excellent rendering performance, and true Windows support is a genuine differentiator.
-But at 15 stars, it's pre-community — the features are there, the users aren't yet.
+But at ~74 stars with no visible community discussion, it's still pre-community — the features are there, the users mostly aren't yet.

-Recommended for: Cross-platform developers wanting a modern terminal with git worktree awareness and session persistence.
+Recommended for: Cross-platform developers wanting a modern terminal with git worktree awareness, session persistence, and now terminal notifications.

 Outlook: If Okena builds community, it could become the cross-platform answer to Mac-centric tools like cmux and Aizen.
-The technical foundation (Rust + GPUI + alacritty_terminal) is solid.
-Watch for agent-specific features.
+The technical foundation (Rust + GPUI + alacritty_terminal) is solid and the shipping pace is elite; the open question is whether anyone shows up.
+Watch the star curve and whether agent-specific features (notifications landed in v0.26.0) keep deepening.

 Research by Ry Walker Research • methodology